neilscott/datadetective/src/index.md

 <div class="text-container mb1">

-## What do Public Health Researchers do?
+## What do public health researchers do?

 Find out more about what public health researchers do.